beaumartinez/standup/README.md

 To find out what the FUCK you did today, open up a terminal and type—

-    python -m codebase <username> <key> <project>
+	standup_codebase.py -u<username> -k<key> <project>

 (NB, you can find `<username>` and `<key>` in Codebase somewhere.)
 Wait a few seconds and BOOM instant standup information.

+Type—

+	standup_codebase.py -u<username> -k<key> <project> -a

-Added bonus is you can see what everyone else did, and call them out on LYING.
+And you can see what everyone else did as well, and call them out on LYING.

-Still a bit rusty and WIP but it works.
-Oh yeah you'll probably need to `pip install requests` first.
+Lazy?
+Instead of typing your username and key everytime, you can create a JSON file at `~/.codebase`–

+	{
+		"username": "potato/beau",
+		"key": "666"
+	}

+And then type—

+	standup_codebase.py <project>

+Much easier.
+Hit up `standup_codebase.py -h` for full help.

 ## License